Return to Fern Hill Golden Retrievers Barley's Page

 puppy with new family

-Barley, who was known here as Black Boy, now lives with Mark Letizi and Maggie Brewer and their sons John and Danny in Michigan, where he will be a pet and Mark's hunting companion.
+Barley, who was known here as Black Boy, now lives with Mark Letizi and Maggie Brewer and their sons John and Danny in Massachusetts, where he will be a pet and Mark's hunting companion.

 puppy